spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/sales/orders/editing-billing-addresses-in-orders.md

 ---
 title: Editing billing addresses in orders
-description: Learn how to create reclamations in the Back Office
+description: Learn how to edit order billing addresses in the Back Office
 template: back-office-user-guide-template
 ---